 Common Treatment options for Keloids

 A condition that poses no threat to your health, and is purely of cosmetic concern, Keloids do have several treatment options providing the expected results.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 When an injury happens, the normal tendency of the skin is to repair itself from inside out, until it is completely closed and healed.
 However, in some cases, due to various reasons, excessively large scars can form.
 These hypertrophic scars are known as keloids.
 Here is everything you would like to know about keloids: